How to access national parks and hiking trails in Estonia by public transport

 Waterfalls Jägela / Keila

 Estonia’s nature is very human-sized.
-For the most part, there are no imposing canyons or breathtaking mountains here.
+There are no imposing canyons or breathtaking mountains here.
 Which is great, I like the intimacy of the landscape.
 It made it all the more fascinating when Anete told me about this “Niagara-sized” Jägela waterfall.
-Turns out she kind of misjudged the size of the Niagara waterfalls, but then again, she also thought that Lake Peipus was the biggest in the world (it’s number 41).
+Turns out she kind of misjudged the size of the actual Niagara waterfalls, but then again, she also thought that Lake Peipus was the biggest in the world (it’s number 41).
 This doesn’t take anything away from the experience of visiting Jägela, the widest waterfall in the country.
 The slightly smaller Keila waterfall is a great alternative.
 Both Jägela and Keila also look great in winter, when they freeze over and form icefalls.

-How to get to Jägela / Keila by public transport?
+How to get to Jägela waterfall by public transport?

 Camping near Keila